-Optional Redemption of Fixed Rate Notes
+Optional Redemption of 2012 Notes and 2017 Notes

-The Fixed Rate Notes may be redeemed or purchased in whole or in part at the Company's option at any time prior to the maturity of the Fixed Rate Notes at a price equal to 100% of the principal amount thereof plus the Applicable Premium as of, and accrued but unpaid interest, if any, to the date of the redemption or purchase (the "Redemption Date") (subject to the right of Holders of record on the relevant record date to receive interest due on the relevant interest payment date).
+The 2012 Notes and the 2017 Notes may be redeemed or purchased in whole or in part at the Company's option at any time prior to the maturity of the 2012 Notes and the 2017 Notes, as applicable, at a price equal to 100% of the principal amount thereof plus the Applicable Premium as of, and accrued but unpaid interest, if any, to the date of the redemption or purchase (the "Redemption Date") (subject to the right of Holders of record on the relevant record date to receive interest due on the relevant interest payment date).

-"Applicable Premium" means, with respect to the Fixed Rate Notes at any Redemption Date, the greater of: (1) 1.0% of the principal amount of such Fixed Rate Note; and (2) the excess of (a) the present value at such Redemption Date of (i) the principal amount of such Fixed Rate Note on the redemption date plus (ii) all required remaining scheduled interest payments due on such Fixed Rate Note through March 15, 2011, computed using a discount rate equal to the Treasury Rate plus 25 basis points; over (b) the principal amount of such Fixed Rate Note on such Redemption Date.
+"Applicable Premium" means, with respect to the 2012 Notes or the the 2017 Notes, as applicable, at any Redemption Date, the greater of: (1) 1.0% of the principal amount of such Notes; and (2) the excess of (a) the present value at such Redemption Date of (i) the principal amount of such Notes on the redemption date plus (ii) all required remaining scheduled interest payments due on such Notes through the maturity date of such Notes computed using a discount rate equal to the Treasury Rate plus 20 basis points, in the case of the 2012 Notes, and 25 basis points in the case of the 2017 Notes; over (b) the principal amount of such Notes on such Redemption Date.
 Calculation of the Applicable Premium will be made by the Company or on behalf of the Company by such Person as the Company shall designate; provided, however, that such calculation shall not be a duty or obligation of the Trustee.

-"Treasury Rate" means, with respect to a Redemption Date, the yield to maturity at the time of computation of United States Treasury securities with a constant maturity (as compiled and published in the most recent Federal Reserve Statistical Release H.15(519) that has become publicly available on the third Business Day prior to our providing notice of redemption (or, if such Statistical Release is no longer published, any publicly available source of similar market data)) most nearly equal to the period from such Redemption Date to the maturity date of the Fixed Rate Notes; provided, however, that if the period from such Redemption Date to the maturity date is not equal to the constant maturity of the United States Treasury security for which a weekly average yield is given, the Treasury Rate shall be obtained by linear interpolation (calculated to the nearest one-twelfth of a year) from the weekly average yields of United States Treasury securities for which such yields are given, except that if the period from such Redemption Date to the maturity date is less than one year, the weekly average yield on actually traded United States Treasury securities adjusted to a constant maturity of one year shall be used.
+"Treasury Rate" means, with respect to a Redemption Date, the yield to maturity at the time of computation of United States Treasury securities with a constant maturity (as compiled and published in the most recent Federal Reserve Statistical Release H.15(519) that has become publicly available on the third Business Day prior to our providing notice of redemption (or, if such Statistical Release is no longer published, any publicly available source of similar market data)) most nearly equal to the period from such Redemption Date to the maturity date of the applicable Notes; provided, however, that if the period from such Redemption Date to the maturity date is not equal to the constant maturity of the United States Treasury security for which a weekly average yield is given, the Treasury Rate shall be obtained by linear interpolation (calculated to the nearest one-twelfth of a year) from the weekly average yields of United States Treasury securities for which such yields are given, except that if the period from such Redemption Date to the maturity date is less than one year, the weekly average yield on actually traded United States Treasury securities adjusted to a constant maturity of one year shall be used.